Partrester12/Vicky3BuildingEffeciencyOptimizer/README.md

-# Vicky3 BuildingEffeciencyOptimizer (BEO for short)
+# Vicky3 BuildingEfficiencyOptimizer (BEO for short)
 Inspired by Generalist Gaming's spreadsheet, here's a program which can mathematically optimize the prices of goods instead of guessing numbers by hand in the spreadsheet!

 Here's an example which optimizes for construction the imaginary economy with only Logging camp on Sawmills, Iron and Coal mines on Condensing, Tooling workshop with Steel tools, and Steel mill with Blistering.